ansys/scade-git/doc/source/contributing.rst

 Overall guidance on contributing to a PyAnsys library appears in `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to Ansys SCADE Git Extensions.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to Ansys SCADE Git extensions.

-The following contribution information is specific to Ansys SCADE Git Extensions.
+The following contribution information is specific to Ansys SCADE Git extensions.

 Install in developer mode
 -------------------------

-Installing Ansys SCADE Git Extensions in developer mode allows you to modify the source and enhance it.
+Installing Ansys SCADE Git extensions in developer mode allows you to modify the source and enhance it.

 #.
 Clone the ``ansys-scade-git`` repository: